tinobragaa/eire-settlers/README.md

 - **Should Have**: adds significant value, but not vital (*the rest ~20% of stories*)
 - **Could Have**: has small impact if left out (*20% of stories*)
 - **Won't Have**: not a priority for this iteration

-## Future Features
-A few features that could make the website even better are listed here.
-These features have been logged as "Future Release" in my [Kanban Board](https://github.com/users/tinobragaa/projects/3/views/1).

-- **Dark Mode**
-  - Introducing a dark mode option can enhance user experience by reducing eye strain and making the website more visually appealing in low-light environments.
-Users can switch between light and dark modes based on their preference.

-- **Social Media Login**
-  - Enabling social media login functionality allows users to sign in to the platform using their existing social media accounts, such as Facebook, Twitter, or Google.
-This feature simplifies the registration and login process, saving users time and effort.
-Additionally, it enhances user convenience by eliminating the need to remember separate login credentials for the platform.

-- **Add Friend Functionality**
-  - Incorporating an "Add Friend" feature enables users to expand their social connections within the website's community.
-Users can send friend requests to others, fostering interaction and engagement.
-This feature enhances the social aspect of the platform and encourages networking among users.

-- **Search Functionality**
-  - Integrating a robust search functionality enhances user navigation and accessibility.
-Users can quickly locate specific content, such as articles, posts, or user profiles, by entering relevant keywords or filters.
-This feature improves user satisfaction by facilitating effortless content discovery and retrieval.

-- **Tag Functionality**
-  - Implementing a tag system allows users to categorize and organize content effectively.
-Users can assign tags to their posts, articles, or other contributions, enabling easy classification based on topics, themes, or interests.
-This feature enhances content organization, promotes discoverability, and facilitates targeted content consumption for users.

 ## Technologies Used